sammurphey/plural-journal/README.md

 Also u can theme each user's account with different colors lol ofc.

-_This project also uses some of Google's Material Design Icons, and whose svgs are inside the src directory.
-Google has released these graphics under the Apache 2.0 license.
-Please do not resell these graphics, they are not mine._
+_This project also uses some of Google's Material Design Icons, in: src/icons.
+Google has released these graphics under the Apache 2.0 license._

+I'm not super familiar with licenses, I'll pick an appropriate one when this is done, but just for now take it and do absolutely whatever you want with it.
+Spin up your own instance with a private SQL server, rewrite it make it better and distribute on ur own!
+Whatever have fun.
+Link us if u want but u dont have to.

 Donate
 ------